If you had to leave work because of COVID-19 you should be able to get Unemployment Insurance.

 - Your immune system is compromised due to a serious health condition.

-- You have a reasonable belief that because of COVID-19 going to work could harm your health.
+- You have a reasonable belief that because of COVID-19 going to work could harm your health the health of your child or dependent, other immediate family member or household member.

 - You were scheduled to start work but you no longer have that job or you cannot go to work due to COVID-19.